swharden/md2html-php/wwwroot/pyabf/index.md

+---
+title: pyABF
+description: pyABF is a pure-python reader for files in the Axon Binary Format (ABF)
+---

 # pyABF

 **pyABF is a Python package which simplifies the process of reading electrophysiology data from Axon Binary Format (ABF) files.** It was created with the goal of providing a Pythonic API to access the content of ABF files which is so intuitive to use (with a predictive IDE) that documentation is largely unnecessary.
 Flip through the [quickstart tutorial](tutorial) and you'll be analyzing and graphing ABFs in minutes!